Piano lessons near me in Manhattan, NY

 Chromatic Scale and Key Names

-Yulina taught 24 days ago
+Yulina taught about 2 months ago

 The Tutor and Student reviewed piano scales and then practiced block and broken chords, incorporating new practice techniques for hand movement and chord transitions.
 They also revisited key signatures, focusing on perfect fifths and the order of sharps, and began sight-reading a Hannon exercise.